 Living only a short drive from the lovely market town of Alnwick in Northumberland certainly has its benefits, and if you’re in the North East for a short break, or just looking for a day out, Alnwick is always worth a visit.
-I was in Alnwick only last week and so I’ve decided to compile a short list of things for you to do in the centre of Alnwick, making sure you don’t miss out on any of the best bits the town has to offer!
+I’ve decided to compile a short list of things for you to do in the centre of Alnwick, making sure you don’t miss out on any of the best bits the town has to offer!

 1) Visit The Alnwick Garden